microsoft/hlsl-specs/proposals/infra/INF-0005-Long-Vector-ExecutionTest-Plan.md

 as well.

 * Most GPUs operate on at least 32-bits at once, so what happens if you use 16-bit values and an odd number of elements.
-Could accesssing the last element expose issues where we could overwrite the next variable is it is assuming alignment?
+Could accessing the last element expose issues where we could overwrite the next variable if it is assuming alignment?

 ## High level test design